bartificer/programming-by-stealth/docs/pbs24.md

 Secondly, many JavaScript keywords make use of parentheses – e.g. `if`, `while`, `for`, and `function`.

-Finally, if a pair of parentheses containing zero or more coma-separated arguments appears directly after a name or value that is not a keyword, JavaScript will try to execute what ever is to the left of the parenthesis as a function, using the values between the parentheses as arguments to that function, e.g.:
+Finally, if a pair of parentheses containing zero or more comma-separated arguments appears directly after a name or value that is not a keyword, JavaScript will try to execute what ever is to the left of the parenthesis as a function, using the values between the parentheses as arguments to that function, e.g.:

 ```JavaScript
 console.log('test');